North Carolina Highway 226: Route description

 NC 226 begins at US 29, in Grover, approximately 211 ft from the South Carolina state line.
 Through downtown Grover, it goes northwesterly, through Patterson Springs, to Shelby.
 In concurrency with US 74, it stays south of the downtown area, then splits with US 74 continuing north to Metcalf, where it becomes the South Mountain Scenery scenic byway.
 The byway, which stretches 33 mi along NC 226 to Marion, is designated for its extensive views of the South Mountains.
-Traversing through this rural area of farmlands and forest, NC 226 goes the through Campcall and Polkville before leaving Cleveland County, uneventful through Rutherford County, and crosses over US 64 before reaching the Dysartsville community in McDowell County.
+Traversing through this rural area of farmlands and forest, NC 226 goes the through Campcall and Polkville before leaving Cleveland County, uneventful through Rutherford County, and crosses over US 64 on one of the earliest grade separated interchanges in the state before reaching the Dysartsville community in McDowell County.

-Soon after crossing under I-40 (exit 86), NC 226 begins its concurrency with US 221 bypassing west of downtown Marion.
+Soon after crossing under I-40 (exit 86), NC 226 begins its concurrency with US 221 bypassing west of downtown Marion on a four lane divided freeway.
 At the US 70 intersection, travelers can follow highway signs to Mount Mitchell, the highest peak east of the Mississippi River.
 In Woodlawn, NC 226 splits from US 221, which continues towards Linville.
 A 1 mi from the intersection, in Turkey Cove, NC 226 breaks-off the first of two alternate routes; NC 226A travels the historic Etchoe Pass Road, as it climbs, with several hairpin turns, up Grassy Mountain to Little Switzerland.
 The routing NC 226 takes, along Cox Creek, is shorter and less curvy than the alternate route, but it has a steep grade which require trucks to stay slow when they descend; one runaway truck ramp and several turn-offs are along this stretch.
 At Gillespie Gap, the alternate route rejoins NC 226.
 As it crosses under the Blue Ridge Parkway, it also crosses the Eastern Continental Divide and the county line into Mitchell.

 North from the Gillespie Gap, NC 226 goes through the Grassy Creek community before entering Spruce Pine.
 After a short concurrency with US 19E, it continues northwesterly towards Bakersville, passing by and through the communities of Minpro, Penland, Normanville and Ledger.
 Near Bakersville, the second alternate route breaks-off; NC 226A, along Mine Creek Road, provides a bypass route instead of going through downtown area, reconnecting at Loafers Glory.
 In Bakersville, NC 226 connects with NC 261, which continues to Roan Mountain.
 West of Bakersville, NC 226 connects with NC 197, in Red Hill, then goes north to Honeycutt.
 Following along Big Rock Creek to Buladean, it then goes northwesterly alongside Spring Creek before ascending Iron Mountain.
 At Iron Mountain Gap (3727 ft), NC 226 crosses the Appalachian Trail as it enters Tennessee and continues as SR 107 towards Erwin.